DarkDBx/DiabloIV.Helper/README.md

 # <img src="assets/layout/lilhelpertitle.png" width="740">

 ## DESCRIPTION
-- Diablo 4 combat assistant, pixel bot and toolbox
+- Diablo 4 combat assistant, pixel bot and toolbox.
 - Set up a combat rotation and let the assistant do the combat.
 90% accurate
 - Set up a combat rotation and let the helltide-bot do the combat, pathing and looting.
 60% accurate
 - Use the macro recorder/player to get a waypoint file and let the robot do the combat, pathing and looting. ??% accurate